qvest-digital/loginsrv/README.md

 | 303  | See Other             | Sets the JWT as a cookie, if the login succeeds and redirect to the urls provided in `redirectSuccess` or `redirectError` |

 Hint: The status `401 Unauthorized` is not used as a return code to not conflict with an Http BasicAuth Authentication.

+### DELETE /login

+Deletes the JWT Cookie.

+For simple usage in web applications, this can also be called by `GET|POST /login?logout=true`

 #### Example:
 Default is to return the token as Content-Type application/jwt within the body.